-Michael was born in Nicosia Cyprus on the 29/8/1975, he is a Founding Partner of LLPO Law Firm and he is acting as the Head of Corporate Department of the firm.
+Michael was born in Nicosia, Cyprus on 29/8/1975, he is a Founding Partner of LLPO Law Firm and he is acting as the Head of Corporate Department of the firm.
 Michael is a Company Lawyer and Litigator with substantial experience in advanced litigation and complex structuring advice.

 Michael’s and his team’s advisory work is focused on large multi and uni jurisdictional transactions, listings, syndications, contract drafting, negotiation, arranging, fiduciary and regulation.
-The team also works as NOMAD for Cyprus Stock Exchange.
+The team also acts as a Nominated Advisor for the Cyprus Stock Exchange.

 In this respect, he has being retained by Banks (both local and EU), Governmental Authorities, EU Authorities, Fund Managers and Funds, Financial Services Companies, Public Companies (both Cyprus Stock Exchange or International Markets), Private Companies and Private Individuals.